ossrs/srs-unity/README.md

 **Step 6:** Work with `Streamer` sample.

-1. From `Project` panel, open `Asserts > ossrs.io > Video Streaming and WebRTC Samples > Streamer`, then open the `Scene`.
+1. From `Project` panel, open `Asserts > ossrs.io > SRS WebRTC Samples > Streamer`, then open the `Scene`.
 1. Click `Edit > Play` to play Unity scene, which publish WebRTC stream to SRS.
 1. Play the WebRTC stream by [H5](http://localhost:8080/players/rtc_player.html?autostart=true).

-> Note: Note that the `Streamer` scene grab an extra camera in game and voice of `Main Camera`, however there is no voice so you can add some audio clip to play.
+> Note: Note that the `Streamer` scene grab an extra camera in game and voice of `Main Camera`, and we add an example audio clip from [hls](https://developer.apple.com/streaming/examples/basic-stream-osx-ios4-3.html).

 The stream flows like this: